 Strawberry (Child Category)

-You can go to the cake category and find all of the content that relates to the cake.
-You will be able to find the chocolate recipes, vanilla recipes, and the strawberry recipes all located in that category.
+A reader can go to the cake category and find all of the content that relates to cakes.
+They will be able to find all of the chocolate cake recipes, vanilla cake recipes, and the strawberry cake recipes all in that category.

-If you are just interested in a chocolate cake, you can click on the chocolate child category, and you will only find cakes that are made out of chocolate.
+If you are just interested in a chocolate cake recipe, you can click on the chocolate child category, and you will only find cakes that are made out of chocolate.